 - It’s HIGHLY recommended to use SSL/TLS.

-- Use the domain that Home Assistant is available on the internet or the public IP address if you have a static IP address).
+- Use the domain that Home Assistant is available on the internet (or the public IP address if you have a static IP address).
 This can be a local IP address if you are using an always on VPN from your mobile device to your home network.